-Burns' publications established the groundwork for Bass's studies, which coined the term "transformational leadership" (B. M. Bass, 1985).
+Burns' publications established the groundwork for Bass's studies, which coined the term "transformational leadership" (Bass, 1985).
 Bass (1985) defined transformational leadership as the leader's influence on their subordinates.
 When subordinates have faith in, admiration for, devotion to, and respect for their leader and are inspired to go above and beyond, their leader can alter them by directing their followers' attention to the significance and value of task outcomes.
-Additionally, They can motivate people to put the organization's demands ahead of their own and help their followers meet their higher-order needs(B. M. Bass, 1985).
-Regarding Bass (1985), "charisma is a necessary ingredient of transformational leadership, but by itself, it is not sufficient to account for the transformational process" the scholar argued that transformational leaders' influence is not solely due to their charisma.
+Additionally, They can motivate people to put the organization's demands ahead of their own and help their followers meet their higher-order needs(Bass, 1985).
+Regarding Bass (1985), "charisma is a necessary ingredient of transformational leadership, but by itself, it is not sufficient to account for the transformational process".
+Thus, the scholar argued that transformational leaders' influence is not solely due to their charisma.

-Transformational leaders, according to Bass & Riggio (2006), stimulate and motivate followers to both achieve extraordinary achievements and, in the process, improve their leadership capacity.
+Transformational leaders, according to Bass & Riggio (2006), inspire and motivate their subordinates to both accomplish extraordinary achievements and, in the process, improve their leadership capacity.
 Accordingly, those leaders facilitate and smooth the growth of their subordinates to develop their skills and character, in turn becoming leaders.
-In detail, this transformational leader can help followers to become leaders by firstly responding to their needs and empowering them, secondly, bringing followers, leader, group, and the organization's objectives and goals into alignment(B. M. Bass & Riggio, 2006).
+In detail, this transformational leader can help followers to become leaders by firstly responding to their needs and empowering them, secondly, bringing followers, leader, group, and the organization's objectives and goals into alignment (Bass & Riggio, 2006).